 - 1. Segmentation allows the user to quickly model a freeway facility by providing the locations of ramp gore points, while HCS applies the HCM guidance to determine segment lengths in between the ramps. - 2.
-When automatic segmentation is chosen, HCS will display the following pop-up window with initially one section.
+There are two options for Segmentation: Segmentation Database and Map-Based Segmentation - 3.
+To access either of these options, a freeway facility analysis must be done.
+On the Segments page, two buttons can be found at the top of the page.
+They are 'Segmentation Database' and 'Map-Based Segmentation'.